cockroachdb/docs/v21.1/explain-analyze.md

 ## `DISTSQL` option

-`EXPLAIN ANALYZE (DISTSQL)` generates a physical query plan diagram in the [DistSQL Plan Viewer](#distsql-plan-viewer).
-The DistSQL Plan Viewer displays the physical query plan, as well as execution statistics.
+`EXPLAIN ANALYZE (DISTSQL)` generates a physical statement plan diagram in the [DistSQL Plan Viewer](#distsql-plan-viewer).
+The DistSQL Plan Viewer displays the physical statement plan, as well as execution statistics.
 The statistics listed depend on the query type and the [execution engine used](vectorized-execution.html).
 There will be multiple diagrams if the query contains subqueries or post-queries.

 <span class="version-tag">New in v21.1:</span> `EXPLAIN ANALYZE (DISTSQL)` can only be used as the top-level statement in a query.

 ## `DEBUG` option

- `EXPLAIN ANALYZE (DEBUG)` executes a query and generates a link to a ZIP file that contains the [physical query plan](#distsql-plan-viewer), execution statistics, statement tracing, and other information about the query.
+ `EXPLAIN ANALYZE (DEBUG)` executes a query and generates a link to a ZIP file that contains the [physical statement plan](#distsql-plan-viewer), execution statistics, statement tracing, and other information about the query.

         File        | Description
 --------------------+-------------------